-In 2010, Serrano got to represent his country for the first time in his career, as he was named the pitching coach for Bill Kinneberg's USA Baseball Collegiate National Team.
-He helped coach the team, that included Titan pupils Nick Ramirez and Noe Ramirez, to a V FISU Championship silver medal in Tokyo, Japan.
-Serrano has coached 19 players that have gone on to star for USA Baseball National Teams, including Helton, Dickey and Augie Ojeda from Tennessee.
+In 2010, Serrano represented his country for the first time in his career, as he was named the pitching coach for Bill Kinneberg's USA Baseball Collegiate National Team.
+He helped coach the team, which included Titan pupils Nick Ramirez and Noe Ramirez, to a V FISU Championship silver medal in Tokyo, Japan.
+Serrano has coached 20 players that have gone on to star for USA Baseball National Teams, including Helton, Dickey, Augie Ojeda and current outfielder Christin Stewart (2014) from Tennessee.

-Serrano was hired as the Titans' fourth Division I head coach in 2007, replacing his long-time coach, friend and mentor, George Horton, who resigned to rekindle Oregon's baseball program in Eugene.
-In four years with the Titans, he guided his teams to a 175-73 record (.706), Big West Conference championships in 2008, 2010 and 2011, regional championships in 2008, 2009 and 2010, and a super regional championship and College World Series appearance in 2009.
-That, coupled with his 114-66-1 record, two postseason appearances, a trip to Omaha and a National Coach of the Year honor (2007 by Baseball America) with Irvine, solidifies Serrano's status as one of the top collegiate head coaches in the country.
+Serrano was hired as the Titans' fourth Division I head coach in 2007, replacing his long-time coach, friend and mentor, George Horton, who resigned to rekindle Oregon's baseball program.
+In four years with the Titans, Serrano guided his teams to a 175-73 record (.706), Big West Conference Championships in 2008, 2010 and 2011, regional championships in 2008, 2009 and 2010, and a super-regional championship and College World Series appearance in 2009.
+That, coupled with his 114-66-1 record, two postseason appearances, a trip to Omaha and a National Coach of the Year honor (2007) with Irvine, solidifies Serrano's status as one of the top collegiate head coaches in the country.

 Serrano's four Titan teams produced 21 All-Americans, a Big West Conference Pitcher of the Year (Tri), two Big West Players of the Year, a Big West Freshman of the Year three conference freshman pitchers of the year, 14 All-Big West Conference first-teamers (35 all-conference honorees in all) and 31 players selected in the major league draft including a pair of first-round draft picks (Gary Brown and Christian Colon) in 2010.
 Those numbers increase substantially for Serrano when you add in his Irvine player's accomplishments; 17 major league draft picks, 17 All-Big West Conference honorees, a two-time All-American (Scott Gorgen) and the NCAA's all-time saves leader (Blair Erickson).